NIWAFisheriesModelling/SPM/installer/Readme.txt

 (iii) Register the uninstall information required for Microsoft Windows
       to uninstall SPM.

+Note that, depending on your system setup, you may need to reboot after installing to re-initialise the system PATH.

 Or

 Manually copy the SPM executable to a location of your choice.